 Later, the original FAW container moved from its first site near the community centre to its current location opposite the police station.
 Two more shipping containers arrived and FAW finally had its own premises at 1 Lord’s Walk Street.

 One of the containers was turned into a primary healthcare clinic for vaccinations, deworming, and minor veterinary issues.
-More severe injuries and illnesses, as well as animals needing sterilisation, were taken to vets in Durbanville – a time-consuming and costly endeavour.
+More severe injuries and illnesses, as well as animals needing sterilisation, were taken to vets in Durbanville and, occasionally, the AACL in Bellville, which had opened at the end of 2006 – a time-consuming and costly endeavour.
 Another container became the bathing room where dogs could be treated for fleas, ticks, and mange.
 It was also an excellent time to chat with dog owners and check on the wellbeing on the animals being treated to a grooming session.
 The original container had become the storage zone for crates, kennels, and more but it was slowly disintegrating.

 A food container was also opened providing subsidised food and various other animal accessories (collars, bowls, etc.).
-Volunteers spend hours driving around in the distinctive FAW vans (branded by Vega Graphics), looking for problem areas, placing kennels and runners (for tethered dogs) and providing first aid where needed.
+Volunteers spend hours driving around in the distinctive FAW vans, looking for problem areas, placing kennels and runners (for tethered dogs) and providing first aid where needed.

 By now, FAW was also helping animals from Morning Star Durbanville, Klipheuwel (a small, impoverished rural community near Fisantekraal), and farms in the area.
 Things were improving but, with the rapidly growing area, more was needed.

 In February 2017, FAW began the process of turning the shipping containers into a more formal clinic which would be equipped for sterilisations and other surgeries.
 This would make an FAW community veterinary clinic both to the way in which funds were used and the time expended.
 Animals could be treated at cost price and the reduction in time and fuel costs would be tremendous.